rhyslwells/Data-Archive/content/standardised/XGBoost.md

 ### How does XGBoost work

-It works by building an [[Model Ensembling]] - ensemble of decision trees, where each tree is trained to correct the errors made by the previous ones.
+It works by building an [[Model Ensemble]] - ensemble of decision trees, where each tree is trained to correct the errors made by the previous ones.
 Here's a breakdown of how XGBoost works:
 ### Key Concepts

 1. Gradient Boosting Framework: